 Select two (International):*

 This course analyzes global trades in textiles and apparel.
 The course explains the necessity of export and import in the textiles and apparel industry.
 Topics include global trades in apparel (the benefits of export and import), trade policies and trade organizations.
+Offered online and offered on campus only in Spring semester.

 This course compares and contrasts retail institutions in selected countries.
 Students examine the social, economic and political influences on the development of global retailers and consider how retailing trends spread from culture to culture.
 Students also examine the similarities and differences in merchandising, sales promotion, pricing, personal selling and electronic retailing policies of retailers around the globe.
 This course is cross-listed with INT 322.
 Global marker.